Skip to Content

 • Water softener installations.

-• Painting, wall papering, tiling, carpeting, cabinets, countertops, and similar finish work.
+• Painting, wallpapering, tiling, carpeting, cabinets, countertops, and similar finish work.

-• Door and window replacements (within the existing opening, where no structural members are changed, or has no fire resistance rating).
+• Door and window replacements (within the existing opening, where no structural members are changed or has no fire resistance rating).

 • Installing new shingles on an existing roof.